 Oh, it works sometimes, for some parents, but not nearly as often as some experts imply.
-Anecdotally I always knew this wasn’t true.
-It wasn’t true for my family 29 years ago and lots of other parents have told me they tried sleep training and were unsuccessful.
-Or it worked briefly and then their baby got a cold, or started teething and things were back to square one.
+Anecdotally I always knew that sleep training wasn’t nearly as successful as the liars make it out to be.
+It wasn’t true for my family 29 years ago and lots of other parents have told me they tried sleep training without no success.
+Or it worked briefly and then their baby got a cold, or started teething, or the family went on holiday and things were back to square one.

 These parents feel doubly bad.
-They feel bad because their baby still wakes up a lot and they now feel even worse because they have “failed” with a technique that experts have told them is effective and necessary for proper development.
+They feel bad because their baby still wakes up a lot and they now feel even worse because they have “failed” with a technique that experts have told them is effective and necessary for proper development (plus they’ve been fed the lie that nightwaking is abnormal).
 What’s more, conventional sleep experts don’t offer these parents any alternative.
 So they are left to struggle and feel bad about themselves.
 This is harmful.
-And the one thing those who advise parents should not do it’s make parents feel worse than they already feel.
+And if there is one thing those who advise parents should strive not to do it’s make parents feel worse than they already feel.
 That’s why I’ve always wanted sleep training proponents to support parents who aren’t comfortable with (or can’t/won’t do sleep training) and also to admit that their methods aren’t necessary for optimal child development and, most importantly, that they don’t work for all families.

 Actually, even the studies cited to buttress the idea that sleep training is “effective” show quite clearly that it doesn’t always work.
 Even in clinical studies, where parents get instruction on how to do controlled-crying, as researchers call it, and support in implementing the technique, the technique doesn’t always work.
 But researchers tend to downplay this, even sidestep it, in their papers.